 Are You Concerned About Your Child’s Vision?
 Schedule an Appointment Today

+Now that you have the answer to your question, “what is amblyopia?” you can better understand why it’s crucial to have your children’s eyes examined for vision issues when they are young.
 At Campus Eye Center, we care about your child’s visual development.
-We are an award-winning eye care resource, offering only the highest quality eye care for you and your family in Lancaster, Pa.
-If you have any concerns about your child’s vision, or you are looking to start a healthy eye care routine, reach out today to schedule an appointment.
+We are an award-winning eye care resource, offering only the highest quality eye care for you and your family in Lancaster, PA.
+If you have any concerns about your child’s vision or want to start a healthy eye care routine, reach out today to schedule an appointment.